WWE Rumors: Brand New Title Belts And Designs To Debut At ‘WrestleMania 35’

-In just a couple of days, the WWE superstars will come together for the biggest pay-per-view of the year for WrestleMania 35.
+In just a couple of days, the WWE superstars will come together for the biggest pay-per-view of the year — WrestleMania 35.
 The matches are all scheduled and everything is ready to go, but there will surely be some surprises happening at the pay-per-view itself.
-One of the rumors going around right now is that there will be some design changes and new title belts making their debuts for the world to see on Sunday evening.
+One of the rumors going around right now is that there will be some design changes — and new title belts — making their debuts for the world to see on Sunday evening.

 Wrestling Inc. is reporting that there will be some newly designed tag team title belts being introduced at WrestleMania 35.
-It appears as if the belt re-designs have been completely finished and are currently in the New York and New Jersey area for Sunday’s show.
+It appears as if the belt re-designs have been completely finished, and are currently in the New York and New Jersey area for Sunday’s show.

 Currently, the title belts for both SmackDown Live and Monday Night Raw are very similar for tag teams.
-The main difference is that SmackDown has blue straps to represent its brand while Raw has red straps to represent the flagship show of WWE.
+The main difference is that SmackDown‘s belt has blue straps to represent its brand while Raw has red straps to represent the flagship show of WWE.

-It appears as if both sets of Tag Team Championships will have removable custom sideplates for the team that holds them.
-This is something that is already in place for World Titles and other belts in WWE, so, it isn’t overly shocking for this design change to come about.
+It appears as if both sets of Tag Team Championship belts will have removable custom side plates for the team that holds them.
+This is something that is already in place for World Championship belts and other belts in WWE, so, it isn’t overly shocking for this design change to come about.

-The Raw Tag Team Titles are expected to receive entirely new designs while SmackDown‘s should remain the same except for the sideplates.
+The Raw Tag Team Championship belts are expected to receive entirely new designs, while SmackDown‘s should remain the same — except for the side plates.

-The Raw Tag Team Titles will be on the line at WrestleMania 35 when The Revival defends them against the team of Zack Ryder and Curt Hawkins (former Edgeheads).
+The Raw Tag Team Championship belts will be on the line at WrestleMania 35 when The Revival defends them against the team of Zack Ryder and Curt Hawkins (former Edgeheads).
 The Usos will defend the SmackDown Tag Team Championship against The Bar, Ricochet and Aleister Black, and the team of Rusev and Shinsuke Nakamura.

 The news of the title belt changes comes from a Twitter user named @BeltFanDan who has been spot-on about a lot of wrestling news in the past.